 Study Abroad & Financial Aid

-Before you leave to go abroad, you should consider designating someone here in the U.S. with a limited Power of Attorney Form.
+Before you leave to go abroad, you should consider designating someone here in the U.S. with a limited Power of Attorney form.
 Power of Attorney gives legal rights to the designated person to sign documents on your behalf.
 The person you choose should be someone you trust explicitly, such as an immediate family member.
 Friends or boyfriends/girlfriends are not recommended.
-The form must be notarized and presented to the office by the designee whenever he/she contacts the office on your behalf.
+The form must be notarized and presented to the office by the designee whenever they contact the office on your behalf.
 The Power of Attorney cannot be used to sign a Perkins, Garvey-Rhodes, or Blundell Loan promissory note.

 For additional information or questions concerning financial aid for abroad students, please contact Michael Johnson, Financial Aid Study Abroad Coordinator, at Johnsonm@unr.edu or 775-682-8096.